 So we were off.
 The website had mentioned the beginning of the hike is pretty steep and it was.
 There were a lot of stairs, but it wasn’t too bad, especially since Maria stopped us to show us ponies just beside the path.
 This part of the path was wide and paved.
 And we had our first of what would be many scenic views.

 Then when we got to what seemed like the trailhead marked with a sign, the trail was no longer paved but it was clearly marked.
 Maria led the way and began to tell us about the Camino de Santiago, also known as the St. James Way.
-It is the pilgrimage route to the Cathedral of Santiago de Compostela in Galicia in northwestern Spain, where tradition has it that the remains of the apostle St. James the Great are buried.
-The route consists of 38 day hikes.
-There are hostels along the way for the pilgrims to sleep.
-Pilgrims get a “passport” which they get stamped along the way.
-They also carry a seashell to symbolize the pilgrimage.
-It all sounded very interesting, but not something I would ever do.
-Who could take off that much time from work?

-Well, we learned pretty quickly there are a lot of people that do the pilgrimage.
-The first pilgrim we ran into was a lady probably about 40 from Germany, who was doing the Camino De Santiago on her own.
-She showed us her shell.
+We should have asked her to show us her Camino De Santiago Pilgrim passport too.
 I didn’t think Maria was making the stuff up, but I didn’t realize until we met our first pilgrim, people do still really do this.
 We ran into lots of other pilgrims as we continued our hike.
 There was even one group of 50 of them!

 We also passed a spring on our hike.
-Maria told us about the 87 year old gentlemen who created a fountain and even left a glass so that people could drink the water.
+Maria told us about the 87-year-old gentlemen who created a fountain and even left a glass so that people could drink the water.
 I was a little hesitant to try it because I thought it might make me sick.
 Russell tried it and I am happy to report he was fine.
-Later on in the hike we ran into the gentleman.
-Maria told us he does the hike everyday.
+Later on in the hike, we ran into the gentleman.
+Maria told us he does the hike every day.
 I could not believe that he was 87, he could have easily gone for 50.
 Maybe it is that special water?

 Heading to Pasaia

 The hike took us about three and half hours with some ups and downs, then we had a 15 minute walk down a pretty steep but paved path to the fishing town, where we would catch a boat across to Pasaia.
 When we got to the boat dock, the boat was on the other side.
 Maria waived and the boat started to head towards us.
-But then there was someone of that side running for the boat.
+But then there was someone on that side running for the boat.
 The boat hadn’t gotten very far but it did turn around for that person.

-The town was just adorable, like you had gone back in time.
+The town was just adorable like you had gone back in time.
 We found a pintxos bar and had a snack and some txakoli (pronounced CHA-coli), the local wine.
 It is a white wine that is poured from high above your glass.
 When the txakoli hits your glass it creates some bubbles.
 I really liked the txakoli and bought a bottle to take home.

 Then it was time to take the bus back to the center of San Sebastian.
 We really had a great time on this tour and got a great workout at the same time.
-Plus, I have so many great pictures!
+Plus, I have so many lovely pictures!
 I’m not sure I would want to do the whole Camino de Santiago but the tour was a great way to get a glimpse of the pilgrimage and the spectacular scenery.

 - The hike can be strenuous at times, but you can take breaks as needed.

-- If you do decide to do the Camino, this packing list maybe helpful.
+- If you do decide to do the Camino, this packing list may be helpful.